KPrince-coder/alx-low_level_programming/0x00-hello_world/README.md

 3.Compiles a C file and creates an executable named 'cisfun'.
 4.A C program that prints a statement followed by a newline.
 5.Prints an exact statement as given to the console.
+6.Prints the size of various types on the computer it is compiled and run on.